ztcnrh/JavaScript-and-DOM-Manipulation/README.md

 # JavaScript-and-DOM-Manipulation
-An interactive webpage to display a table of UFO sightings filtering data through an HTML form using JavaScript and D3.js
+Webpage to display a dynamic table of UFO sightings data with filtering capabilities built on HTML Forms using JavaScript and D3.js